AT A GLANCE

 - One full week running Sunday to Sunday from December to April.

 - Small group sizes (4 anglers: 2 guides) with 1:2 guide:client ratio.

-- Cottage accommodation > 150 metres from the Aparima River with 3 – 7lb trout.
+- Cottage accommodation > 150 metres from a world-class river with 3 – 12 lb trout.

 - Numerous clear flowing streams within a 30 minute drive.

-- A mix of home-cooked meals and local restaurant.
+- A mix of home-cooked and local restaurant dinners.